How to plan your professional development

 After completing your SWOT analysis, you need to address the weaknesses and threats that you have identified.
 The ICAS CPD model places the onus on each member to decide what their own needs are.
 We do, though, offer a range of courses to aid personal development and learning.

-In 2019 the most popular courses and topics were Financial Accounting & Reporting, Business Strategy, Leadership, Tax Strategy, Planning & Compliance, and Digital & Technology (including artificial intelligence, blockchain, cyber security, GDPR, Making Tax Digital, accounting systems).
+In recent years the most popular courses and topics have been Financial Accounting & Reporting, Business Strategy, Leadership, Tax Strategy, Planning & Compliance, and Digital & Technology (including artificial intelligence, blockchain, cyber security, GDPR, Making Tax Digital, accounting systems).
 Given the speed with which technology is changing our world, the last of these courses, in particular, may be seen as an increasingly essential addition to your skill set.

 In addition to our face-to-face courses, we can also provide online learning, providing the flexibility to learn around your busy professional life.